venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

    - On successful validation, click 'Create'.

 ## Azure Services being deployed
-This template deploys necessary resources to run an Azure Synapse Proof-of-Concept.
-Following resources are deployed with this template along with some RBAC role assignments:
+This template deploys necessary resources to support an Azure Synapse link for CosmosDB which includes following resources along with some RBAC role assignments:

 - An Azure Synapse Workspace
 - An Azure Synapse SQL Pool